folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * **Settings (Circ): Can create, edit and remove patron notice templates.** This permission allows the user to create, read, update, and delete patron notice templates.
 * **Settings (Circ): Can create, edit and remove cancellation reasons.** This permission allows the user to create, read, update, and delete request cancellation reasons.
 * **Settings (Circ): Can create, edit and remove request policies.** This permission allows the user to create, read, update, and delete request policies.
+* **Settings (Circ): Can view loan history.** This permission allows the user to view Settings > Circulation > Loan History, but not make changes.
+* **Settings (Circ): Can view loan policies.** This permission allows the user to view loan policies, but tnot make changes.
+* **Settings (Circ): Can view lost item fee policies.** This permission allows the user to view lost item fee policies, but not make changes.
+* **Settings (Circ): Can view overdue fine policies.** This permission allows the user to view overdue fine policies, but not make changes.
+* **Settings (Circulation): Title level request edit.** This permissions allows the user to enable title level requests and change related settings.

 ## Settings > Circulation > Circulation rules